Futog

-Futog (Футог, German and Futak) is a suburban settlement of the city of Novi Sad, Serbia, with a population of 18,642 according to the 2011 census in Serbia.
+Futog (Футог, German and Futak) is a village of the city of Novi Sad, Serbia, with a population of 18,642 according to the 2011 census in Serbia.
 It is situated in southern Bačka, 7 km away from Novi Sad.

 Name

 Terra que Futog et a quibusdam Batkay nominatur is the first written mention of this village in 1250.
 It was formed from a personal name (+1086: Futoc) with a Hungarian nomenclature.
 The basis of the name is the hungarian derivative the verb fut, which means running, with a meaning of “courier”.

 In Serbian, the town is known as Futog (Футог), in Croatian as Futog, in Hungarian as Futak, and in German as Alt-Futok.

 Demographics

 The town had a population of 18,582 (2002 census).
 Ethnic groups included: